Cam000/MES-Exercise3/README.md

 A value of 1 will enable the LED, 0 will disable it, this can be set using the Tivaware API or directly.

-Three main bitwise functions are used:
+Three main bitwise operations are used:

 **SET** value |= (1U << N)